nfredrik/mickarucken/README.md

 #### Chosen IDE, Thonny

-First view of the Thony IDE.
+First view of the Thonny IDE.
 Marked in a blue rectangle, the root folder of the project and the source code.
 Marked in red rectangle the files on the target, i.e. the Pico W. Marked in green rectangle shows that the IDE have contact with the target.
 As seen it shows up as a device file. (everything is a file in unix :-)).
 Marked in black rectangle, a feature that makes it possible to upload folder/files from your computer